dambergn-codefellows/snakes-cafe/README.md

 # Use
 - when you start the program will will be greeted and a list of menue items will be presented.
 - at any time you can exit the application by typing "quit".
-- add a item from the menue to the meal order by typing its name (caps sensitive)
+- add a item from the menue to the meal order by typing its name.
-- if you need to see the list of a specific category type the category name and it will re-print on screen. (caps sensitive)
+- if you need to see the list of a specific category type the category name and it will re-print on screen.
+- type "order" to print current order to screen.
 - type man or help to bring up on screen instructions.

 # Features